-Proposed SEA objective Appraisal prompts Impact - Description lmpact - Symbol The level of flood risk within the extent of Policy RC2 would therefore restrict (if NPPF policy and guidance in the SFRA were being followed) what land uses could come forward and in all cases the sequential test and exceptions test would need to be met.
-Policy RC2 currently includes the following requirement of any scheme: subject to: -No residential or other vulnerable use (in terms of flood risk) coming forward on this land and subject to development meeting the sequential test and where applicable the exceptions test in line with national policy.
-The policy excludes the possibility of residential and other vulnerable uses from coming forward under this policy.
-The policy also ensures that of any other development the sequential and exceptions test are met.
-A neutral impact is therefore registered.
-2. The policy wording included here will ensure that development will not result in increase in flood risk to people or property. = SEA 13: To conserve and where appropriate enhance the significance of the historical and cultural environment.
-Does the policy conserve or enhance the significance of the designated heritage asset?
-Does the policy conserve or enhance the Policy RC2 covers land which falls in both the Norton on Derwent conservation area and in the Malton Town Centre conservation area.
+Proposed SEA objective Appraisal prompts Impact - Description Impact - Symbol Objective Ryedale Level 1 Strategic Flood Risk Assessment (November 2021) when considering potential future flood risks to development and land use.
+Suggested alternative wording is: - Residential development or other highly or more vulnerable uses (in terms of flood risk) will not be supported in this location The preparation of a flood risk assessment (FRA). where the development (e.g. employment related development such as offices, general industry) proposed requires it.
+The FRA should be informed by flood risk modelling set out in the latest available published Strategic Flood Risk Assessment applicable to the plan area and should demonstrate the proposal meets the requirements (including the undertaking of the sequential test) and up to date guidance set out in the NPPF and national planning practice guidance.
+No residential or other vulnerable use (in terms of flood risk) coming forward on this land and subject to development meeting the sequential test and where applicable the exceptions test in line with national policy The policy wording included here will ensure that development will not result in increase Symbol in flood risk to people or property.
+SEA 13: To conserve and where appropriate enhance the significance 18 of 1.
+Does the policy conserve or enhance the significance of the designated heritage 1.
+Policy RC2 covers land which falls in both the Norton on Derwent conservation area and in the Malton Town Centre conservation area.
 There are also numerous built heritage assets and archaeological remains in this area.
 The County Bridge itself is a grade II listed building.
-An overview of the built heritage assets in this part of the town is shown in the environmental baseline in the SEA report and the archaeological remains are shown in Appendix 3 to the draft NP.
+U + the historical and cultural environment. asset?
+2. Does the policy conserve or enhance the An overview of the built heritage assets in this part of the town is shown in the environmental baseline in the SEA report and the archaeological remains are shown in Appendix 3 to the draft NP.
 Policy RC2 includes a requirement to preserve or enhance the character and appearance of the Malton Town Centre conservation area and the Norton on Derwent conservation area.
-The Local Plan (SP12) and the NPPF would require impact U + significance of the non-designated heritage assets? of development on heritage assets to be fully considered at planning application stage.
-The NP policy also requires the conservation or enhancement of the significance of all heritage assets.
-This is important given the number of statutorily listed buildings in this area, the policy could be strengthened in this respect.
+The Local Plan (SP12) and the NPPF would require impact

-&lt;sup>19 Significance being defined as "the value of a heritage asset to this and future generations because of its heritage interest.
+18 Significance being defined as "the value of a heritage asset to this and future generations because of its heritage interest.
 The interest may be archaeological, architectural, artistic or historic.
 Significance derives not only from a heritage asset's physical presence, but also from its setting" (NPPF Glossary)